Lech Poznań

 Kolejowy Klub Sportowy Lech Poznań (lit.
 'Railway Sports Club Lech Poznań'), commonly referred to as KKS Lech Poznań or simply Lech Poznań (/pol/), is a Polish professional football club based in Poznań and currently competing in the Ekstraklasa, the nation's highest division.

 The club was established on 19 March 1922 as KS Lutnia Dębiec, later changing its name several times.
 Until 1994, the club was closely linked to Polish State Railways (PKP).
 As a result, its popular nickname is Kolejorz /pl/, which means The Railwayman in local slang.
 The club's debut in the Polish top division took place in the year 1948.
 The brightest era of Lech was in the early 1980s and early 1990s when they won 5 Polish league titles, 3 Polish Cups and a Polish Super Cup.
-Lech has won the Polish league a total of nine times, most recently in 2025, and is the most popular football club in the Greater Poland region.
+Lech has won the Polish league a total of ten times, most recently in 2026, and is the most popular football club in the Greater Poland region.